Frequently Asked Questions

 My document is very technical, involving [mathematics/engineering/chemistry/computer science/medicine].
 How can you help?

-When writing about technical topics, clarity, phrasing, and consistency are especially important.
+Clarity and consistency are especially important when writing about technical topics.
 I can improve these aspects of your text and correct any grammatical errors, even without fully understanding the content.
-I have experience editing technical materials because my husband is a computer science professor at Virginia Tech, and I've helped him with his writing throughout his career.
-I also have extensive experience editing complex legal documents and legal education materials.
+I have years of experience editing technical and scientific writing, as well as complex legal documents and legal education materials.

 Is using an editor "cheating"?